oleksandrsirenko/cloud-native-foundations/README.md

 3. Open the workshop folder from IDE (VS Code, Sublime, PyCharm).
 4. Run the command  `python3 -m venv venv` from the terminal to make the virtual environment.
 5. Activate the virtual environment with `source venv/bin/activate` command.
-6. Install dependencies using `pip install -r requirements.txt` command.
+6. Change directory to documentation: `cd docs`.
-7. Change directory to docs: `cd docs`.
+7. Install documentation dependencies using `pip install -r requirements.txt` command.
 8. Generate a local copy of workshop documentation by running `make html`.
 9. Open the local copy of the documentation in a web browser: `firefox build/html/index.html`.